alankrantas/knative-quickstart-cloudevents-example/README.md

 In ```kn-app.yaml``` the ```my-app``` has a environment variable ```K_SINK```, which will tell the code where is the event target.
 Here we set it with the URL of example-broker, which is the built-in broker in the Knative quickstart environment.

 If ```K_SINK``` is not set (target is empty) and you send an direct [CloudEvent-compatible HTTP request](https://cloud.google.com/eventarc/docs/cloudevents) to the app, the code will reply an event directly as a HTTP response.
+This also works if you run the app as a local Docker container.